 - Tissue samples from non-hormone treated cattle are collected at slaughter and analyzed in order for FSIS to provide export certification for this product.

 To operate an approved NHTC Program, a supplier must submit a documented quality manual that meets the program requirements outlined in QAD 1002 Procedure and QAD 1013 Procedure.
-Approved NHTC Programs that meet the specified product requirements outlined in QAD 1013 Procedure are listed in the NHTC Program Official Listing (pdf).
+Approved NHTC Programs that meet the specified product requirements outlined in QAD 1013 Procedure are listed in the Official Listing of Approved Sources of Non-Hormone Treated Cattle (pdf).

 In order for FSIS to provide export certification for product: